-Congratulations on deciding to be an exclusive pumper!
+Are you thinking about exclusively pumping breast milk for your baby?
 When I started out, I had no idea what I was doing and pieced together information from internet searches.
-I’ve put together everything I learned all in one place here to help you get started.
+Here is all of the information you need – in one place – about how to exclusively pump breast milk.

 Once you’ve expressed your milk, here are guidelines for storing and using it.